 Put simply, Human Centric Lighting (HCL) is a Lighting solution designed to support the human circadian rhythm, enhance concentration, reduce stress levels and prevent sleeping disorders.

 HCL is a concept devoted to enhancing vision, wellbeing, and performance.
-It can make any space more comfortable and efficient for working and improving quality of life by using LED design and control.
+It can make any space more comfortable and efficient for working and improving the quality of life by using LED design and control.

 The circadian rhythm of our bodies refers to physical, mental, and behavioral changes that follow a daily cycle.
 Sleeping at night and being awake during the day is an example of a light-related circadian rhythm.

 Circadian lighting or human-centric lighting (HCL) is a strategy that takes into account the circadian rhythm.
-Circadian lighting systems are designed to be able to control the intensity and colour of the light, with feedback from the illuminated space.
+Circadian lighting systems are designed to be able to control the intensity and color of the light, with feedback from the illuminated space.

 But no one complains about light in their workplace…